Some really simple projects for Polymer Clay

-I love Black and White Jewellery and it always sells well at exhibitions and shows.
+I love black and white jewellery and it always sells well at shows and exhibitions.

-I have put together some simple step by steps on how to create a black and white bracelet,
+I have put together some really simple step by steps on how to create a bracelet,

-followed by a beautiful bead using Ultra Fine Copper Glitter.
+followed by a beautiful bead using Ultra Fine Glitter.

-I do think that adding a little sparkle to your clay gives it a very special touch!
+I do feel that adding a little sparkle to your clay gives it a really special touch.

 This is a nice simple project to follow

 Half a block each of

 (I have used Fimo Classic because it is excellent for forming canes and also very strong after baking)